 Pew Research Center conducted this analysis to determine the number of immigrants in the U.S. who are eligible for Temporary Protected Status (TPS).
 The federal government, as directed by the president, determines the countries whose immigrants living in the U.S. would be eligible for TPS.
 TPS is granted to nationals of designated countries and to those with no nationality, but who last habitually lived in a designated country (immigrants).
 To apply, immigrants must have continuously lived in the U.S. at or before a date specified by the U.S. Department of Homeland Security (DHS).

-Since the start of 2022, the Biden administration newly designated three countries for TPS: Afghanistan, Cameroon and Ukraine.
-The administration also redesignated Myanmar, Sudan, South Sudan and Syria, and extended Venezuela’s designation.
-To look at who could be affected, we analyzed information about the TPS program published on the DHS website; Federal Register announcements about TPS benefits; an announcement about Venezuela’s TPS designation from Secretary of Homeland Security Alejandro Mayorkas; the text of a bill proposed by congressional Democrats; and information from the Congressional Research Service.
+For this analysis, we analyzed information about the TPS program published on the DHS website; Federal Register announcements about TPS benefits; the text of a bill proposed by congressional Democrats; and information from the Congressional Research Service.

 In this analysis, TPS beneficiary numbers for most countries are taken from DHS statistics provided to the Congressional Research Service, which exclude recipients who also have Lawful Permanent Resident status or U.S. citizenship.
 Some may have left the U.S. or died.
-For immigrants eligible for TPS from the new designations of Afghanistan, Cameroon, Ukraine, South Sudan and Sudan, estimates of the number of people eligible were included in the most recent Federal Register notices regarding those countries’ TPS designations.
+For immigrants eligible for TPS from the new designation of Ethiopia and the redesignations of Haiti, Somalia and Yemen, estimates of the number of people eligible were included in the most recent Federal Register notices regarding those countries’ TPS designations.

-Following the Biden administration’s most recent additions and extensions, an estimated 500,000 individuals from 15 countries are either currently registered for TPS or are newly eligible for it.
-The list of countries with active TPS designations now includes Afghanistan, Cameroon, El Salvador, Haiti, Honduras, Myanmar, Nepal, Nicaragua, Syria, Somalia, South Sudan, Sudan, Ukraine, Venezuela and Yemen.
+An estimated 670,000 individuals from 16 countries are either currently registered for TPS or newly eligible for it.
+The list of countries with active TPS designations now includes Afghanistan, Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Myanmar, Nepal, Nicaragua, Syria, Somalia, South Sudan, Sudan, Ukraine, Venezuela and Yemen.

-On his first day as president, Biden asked Congress to pass legislation – which has since been introduced in the House – that would allow TPS recipients who meet certain conditions to apply immediately for green cards that would let them become lawful permanent residents.
+On his first day as president, Joe Biden asked Congress to pass legislation that would allow TPS recipients who meet certain conditions to apply immediately for green cards that would let them become lawful permanent residents.
 Green card holders may be granted U.S. citizenship if they pass additional background checks and meet the usual naturalization conditions of knowledge of English and U.S. civics.
-TPS recipients are not currently eligible for permanent residency or U.S. citizenship, unless they pursue those statuses through other immigration processes.
+TPS recipients are not currently eligible for permanent residency or U.S. citizenship unless they pursue those statuses through other immigration processes.

 Deferred Enforced Departure also offers protection from deportation

-Another form of temporary relief from deportation called Deferred Enforced Departure (DED) is granted at the president’s discretion, rather than as a result of an administrative process in the U.S. Department of Homeland Security.
+Another form of temporary relief from deportation, called Deferred Enforced Departure (DED), is granted at the president’s discretion, rather than as a result of an administrative process in the U.S. Department of Homeland Security.
 It usually follows catastrophes in immigrants’ home countries similar to those that have triggered TPS.
 Currently, certain immigrants from Liberia and Hong Kong are eligible for this benefit and are also allowed to apply for authorization to work.
-Liberian immigrants with DED have relief until June 30, 2024.
-Immigrants from Hong Kong must have lived in the U.S. since Aug.
-5, 2021, and have relief until Feb.
-5, 2023.
+Liberian immigrants with DED have relief until June 30, 2024, and those from Hong Kong until Feb.
+5, 2025.

 Once DHS designates a nation’s immigrants as eligible for TPS, those immigrants can apply for the deportation relief if they entered the U.S. without authorization or entered on a temporary visa that has since expired.
 Those with a valid temporary visa or another non-immigrant status, such as foreign students, are also eligible to apply.